-Out March 12th, now available for preorder.
-Photographer Katie's broken heart will only allow her to give a man one night.
+A Kindle exclusive.
+Photographer Katie's broken heart will only let her give a man one night.
 Rock star Peter wants more.

 The sequel to 'Bring Me Back', out now.
 “Poignant, bittersweet and satisfying, Back Forever sustains the plausible fantasy-to-reality charm of Bring Me Back.”-Manic Readers